Skip to main content

 Growing requirements

 German chamomile is not demanding.
 It tolerates poor, sandy, low-fertility soil where most vegetables would struggle.
-High fertility actually works against you - too much nitrogen pushes leafy growth at the expense of flower production.
+High fertility works against you - too much nitrogen pushes leafy growth at the expense of flower production.

 Sow seeds directly in the garden in early spring (it tolerates light frost) or in fall for overwintered germination in cold climates.
 Seeds need light to germinate - press them onto the soil surface and water in, but don’t bury them.
 Germination occurs at 50-70°F in 7-14 days.
 In warm soil, germination is faster but fewer seeds survive to maturity.